cnrancher/docs-octopus/docs/en/adaptors/how-to-develop-adaptor.md

 ---
 id: develop
 title: How to Develop Adaptor
+sidebar_label: How to Develop Adaptor
 ---

 ## Scaffold

 Octopus provides a simple way to develop a new adaptor, with running `make template-adaptor`, get a scaffold under `adaptors` directory.
-The overlay of the scaffold is as follows:
+The overlay of the scaffold is as below:

 ```text
 tree -d adaptors/<adaptor-name>